Paulsky/tax-switch/README.txt

 Some WooCommerce Blocks are not fully compatible with this plugin as they do not use standard WooCommerce filters for price display.
 This is a known limitation of WooCommerce Blocks and not specific to this plugin.
 You can fix this by using WooCommerce shortcodes instead of the WooCommerce Blocks.

 == Changelog ==
+= 1.1.11 =
+* Added compatibility for Product Add-Ons for WooCommerce

 = 1.1.10 =
 * Added compatibility for JetEngine Listing Grid 'infinity scroll'